ophilar/TabTogether/README.md

 # TabTogether

-TabTogether is a browser extension for Firefox that lets you send tabs to groups of devices using Firefox Sync.
-Manage groups of devices, and send tabs seamlessly between your devices.
+TabTogether is a Firefox browser extension that lets you effortlessly send tabs between pre-defined groups of your devices, leveraging the power and security of Firefox Sync.

 ## Features
 - Send the current tab to a pre-defined group of devices